-We always find out about large scale IoT attacks.
-We heard about the Mirai botnet 2 years ago/ Before Mirai; there was Reaper which was much more dangerous than Mirai.
-Even though large scale attacks cause more damage, we should also be fearing small-scale attacks that often go undetected.
+We always find out about large-scale IoT attacks.
+We heard about the Mirai botnet 2 years ago/ Before Mirai, and there was Reaper was much more dangerous than Mirai.
+Even though large-scale attacks cause more damage, we should also be fearing small-scale attacks that often go undetected.

 Small-scale attacks often evade detection and slip through the breaches.
-Hackers will be trying to use these micro attacks to carry out their plans instead of going for the big guns.
+Hackers will use these micro attacks to carry out their plans instead of going for the big guns.